Let's start caring for your emotions!

 Then I would repeat the cycle.
 Buy bags of amazing treats.
 Eat it all.
 Hate myself.
 Set unrealistic goals.
 Repeat.

-However, I’ve since learned how to stop emotional eating.
-So, I wanted to share the steps I took so that maybe you could help yourself stop, too.
+Fast forward a few years and I’ve since learned how to stop emotional eating.
+So, I wanted to share the steps I took so that you can help yourself stop, too.

 The first step is to notice and acknowledge that you’re emotionally eating.